THE HISTORY OF THE TELEPHONE IN MARMORA

 "Only twice since the pre-war days have our rates been increased - 10 percent in 1918 and 12 percent in 1921.
 We believe our patrons will agree that the importance of maintaining the standard of service and extending it promptly to new applicants far out-weighs the modest increase which we are proposing for this exchange."

 During 1928, Bell Telephone Co., started stringing a new line from Toronto to Montreal.
-By 1931, Canada was number one in telephone conversations per capital and fourth with a total of 1,364,000 telephones.
+By 1931, Canada was number one in telephone conversations per capita and fourth with a total of 1,364,000 telephones.
 During 1939, Bell work crews made extensive improvements to its lines in Marmora and vicinity.
 Old telephone poles were removed not only on the Bell Telephone system but also on the rural lines making way for the modern dial phones that would be installed that year.

 In 1940 it was reported that for the eleventh consecutive year, Canadians were again number one in telephone conversation.
 In 1938 the average Canadian had placed 235 calls whereas in the United States it was 223.
 One year after the Second World War had ended, the Marmora switchboard had finally reached the 200 mark.
 By 1955 the switchboard had grown to 488 subscribers.